yegle/pandas-website/getpandas.rst

 there have been code changes on GitHub since the previous build.
 You can find the latest builds `here <http://pandas.pydata.org/pandas-build/dev/>`_.

 Development is source controlled using git.
 Here's a handy guide to `getting started <http://help.github.com/set-up-git-redirect>`__.
-If you're interested in contributing to development, please visit our `developer page <developers.html>`__.
+If you're interested in contributing to development, please visit our `contributing guidelines <http://pandas-docs.github.io/pandas-docs-travis/contributing.html>`__.

 	* https://github.com/pydata/pandas